We sent Issy and Meg from ‘The Curious Pear’ on a short break to Gothenburg and West Sweden and asked them to share their experience with us.

 Sweden, a little bit different

 We sent some travel enthusiasts to Sweden and asked them to share their experiences with us.
-Scroll down to follow them on their trips around Gothenburg and West Sweden.Back to theme
+Scroll down to follow them on their trips around Gothenburg and West Sweden.Back

 The Curious Pear